nuts92/CoronaGuide/README.md

 ### Section Two: COVID-19 Symptoms Guide

-The user can know more about the COVID-19 Symptoms through going to the Symptoms Guide Section where the Symptoms of the Coronavirus are displayed in the form of scrollable slides and the source of this content is the information from the World Health Organization(WHO) Website.
+The user can know more about the COVID-19 Symptoms through going to the Symptoms Guide Section where the Symptoms of the Coronavirus are displayed in the form of scrollable slides and the source of this content is the World Health Organization(WHO) Website.

 ### Section Two: COVID-19 Symptoms Guide Screenshot